oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 {"id": "173", "author": "Michael Rehder", "date": "2020-12-15T08:38:00Z", "comment": "This isn\u2019t true \u2013 if a \u201cService Template\u201d\ncan contain just supporting parts like type definitions then it won\u2019t\ncontain a \u201cTOSCA Service\u201d.  \nIn the end, I think that the term \u201cService Template\u201d is very confusing\nas it is never used as a \u201ctemplate\u201d, as an object.
 It\u2019s a collection of\ndefinitions, some of which are supporting and one of which is the\nworking code definition for the service to be realized.  \n\u201cService Definition\u201d is a more practical term.", "target": "A TOSCA Service is\nspecified by a TOSCA Service <span class=\"comment-start\" id=\"174\"\nauthor=\"Chris Lauwers\" date=\"2022-12-05T18:44:00Z\">We haven't defined\nservice template yet.</span>Template"}-->
 <!----
 {"id": "178", "author": "Chris Lauwers", "date": "2022-06-22T14:26:00Z", "comment": "Update to reflect new naming", "target": "TOSCA file definition"}-->

+The content in this section is normative unless otherwise labeled except:
+  - the examples
+  - references unless labelled as normative.

 A TOSCA file can contain definitions of reusable building blocks for use in cloud applications, complete models of cloud applications, or